Glynn Griffing & Associates offers a wide range of services associated with Section 125 Cafeteria Plans.

 Annual Savings: $300.00

-IRS allows employees to set aside tax-free dollars from their paycheck to pay for medical expenses that are not covered by insurance.
-This is not tied to an employer’s health insurance plan.
-Participants decide on an annual election, and that sum is divided into the number of annual pay periods and are deducted from their paychecks.
+The IRS allows employees to set aside tax-free dollars from their paycheck to pay for medical expenses that are not covered by insurance.
+Participants decide on an annual amount, and that sum is divided into the number of pay periods in the year.
+That amount is what the employee will see being withheld from their paycheck.

-This election cannot be changed midyear unless there is a change of status.
+This election cannot be changed midyear unless there is a qualified event in their life.

 Eligible Medical Expenses

 Below are some examples of qualified medical expenses.
-Many expenses are covered, but medical expenses for cosmetic purposes are not covered.
+Cosmetic and elective procedures are not eligible.
 This is not a comprehensive list – please click here for a list of all expenses.

 • Co-pays